Princession Orchestra

 Princession Orchestra (プリンセッション・オーケストラ, Purinsesshon Ōkesutora) is a Japanese anime television series created by Aria Entertainment and King Records and produced by Silver Link.
 It is originally conceived by Akifumi Kaneko and Noriyasu Agematsu, the creative duo behind Senki Zesshō Symphogear with direction from Shin Oonuma and Manta Aisora as main writer.
-It premiered on TV Tokyo and other TXN stations on April 6, 2025.
+It premiered on TV Tokyo and other TXN stations from April 6, 2025 to March 29, 2026.
 The series uses music and idols as its main motifs while the overall theme is after Alice in Wonderland.

 Story

 The story revolves around Alicepia: a secret wonderland that has existed since ancient times.
 Alicepia is hidden to most humans, though its doors are open for young girls who wish to visit.
 The Alicepians are friendly creatures who love interacting with the young ladies, gleefully cheering them on in their activities, such as singing and dancing.
 Alicepia's peaceful every day life is threatened as mysterious monsters, called Jammerwocks, start appearing.
 In order to protect Alicepia, the Princesses are called to awaken their powers and defend this land through the power of song and dance.
 What they don't know is that Aliecepia's own existence is filled with secrets and its true nature is a mystery to unravel.